nubenetes/awesome-kubernetes/docs/introduction.md

 - [architectelevator.com: Multi Cloud Architecture: Decisions and Options](https://architectelevator.com/cloud/hybrid-multi-cloud/) Multi cloud means different things to different people.
 A decision model helps bust the buzzwords and show the options clearly.
 - [softwebsolutions.com: Why enterprises need to adopt a multi-cloud strategy](https://www.softwebsolutions.com/resources/multi-cloud-adoption-strategy.html)
 - [medium: Multi Cloud Enterprise Deployment Pattern](https://medium.com/solutions-architecture-patterns/multi-cloud-enterprise-deployment-pattern-19571604e64b)
+- [redhat.com: 5 essential tools for managing hybrid cloud infrastructure](https://www.redhat.com/architect/hybrid-cloud-management-tools) It's not just a matter of having the right tools; you must also use them correctly.
 ## Cloud Automation
 * [zdnet.com: The year ahead in DevOps and agile: bring on the automation, bring on the business involvement](https://www.zdnet.com/article/the-year-ahead-in-devops-and-agile-more-automation-more-business-involvement-needed/) DevOps has an automation problem, while agile has an identification problem.
 Both face organizational problems.
 Both are needed in the digital transformation shaping the months ahead.
 * [thenewstack.io: What Is Cloud Automation and How Does It Benefit IT Teams? 🌟](https://thenewstack.io/what-is-cloud-automation-and-how-does-it-benefit-it-teams)